Vegan Balsamic Tofu With Root Vegetable Sheet Pan

 Substitutions

-- Tamari -> Coconut aminos
+- Tamari -> coconut aminos

-- Beets -> Purple carrots
+- Beets -> purple sweet potatoes

 Tips